 Rift is integrated with Xbox One and can turn 2D games into a 3D experience.
 Many AAA rated games are also starting to release versions that support Rift.
 Besides Xbox One, users should also have Rift compatible PC with ultra-high computing capabilities.
-A simple Mac will not be powerful enough to handle its high computing demands.
+A standard Mac will not be powerful enough to handle its high computing demands.

 Cardboard is compatible with virtually every smartphone.
 You just have to make sure that you get the right size to fit your phone.
 You can use many phone games and apps, including Google Earth and YouTube with Cardboard.
 It can also be used with apps developed for other VR smartphone-compatible headsets.

 The Oculus Rift has a 2160 x 1200 resolution screen that is capable of zooming without getting blurry.
 Along with its high resolution, it also has a very low, 20ms latency that makes for almost no lag in between the viewer’s head movement and the screen-adjusted movement.
 The headset is lightweight and adjustable to fit perfectly on the viewer’s head.
-It also comes with 360 degree recorded sound, completely immersing the viewer in the VR experience.
+It also comes with 360-degree recorded sound, completely immersing the viewer in the VR experience.

-To address the problem of VR induced nausea, Google decided to make their headset a hand held, which also makes up for the Cardboard’s relatively slow 75ms latency.
+To address the problem of VR induced nausea, Google decided to make their headset a handheld, which also makes up for the Cardboard’s relatively slow 75ms latency.
 Cardboard uses 40-45mm focal distance lenses to distort your phone’s screen into a VR experience.
 Since Cardboard uses your phone’s screen, the resolution is dependent on the quality of the phone being used.
 Although their design is simple, they have some unique features.
-Cardboard comes with a NFC chip used for wireless data transfer – automatically launching the Cardboard app when the phone is in the headset.
+Cardboard comes with an NFC chip used for wireless data transfer – automatically launching the Cardboard app when the phone is in the headset.
 Another feature is the magnet on the side of the headset that, when pressed, uses the phone’s magnetometer to control the screen.